Updated March 18, 2023

 Let us discuss some of the major key differences between Maven vs Ant:

-- Maven is declarative and to be defined in .xml file; Ant is procedural and information of project structure has to be provided prior.
+- Maven is declarative and to be defined in the .xml file; Ant is procedural, and information of project structure has to be provided prior.

-- Maven follows a convention of source code, compiling code, etc. while Ant does not follow any convention.
-We give order and Ant executes it.
+- Maven follows a convention of source code, compiling code, etc., while Ant does not follow any convention.
+We give an order, and Ant executes it.

 - Maven is better when compared to Ant in dependency management.
 Maven is able to identify all types of dependencies.

 - Ant requires more configuration settings than Maven.

 - In order to build the project, Maven provides a consistent interface, while in Ant, the interface is not consistent.